hmcts/goldenpath-platops/README.md

 ### Step 7
 Create an Azure Firewall DNAT rule [what is DNAT](https://learn.microsoft.com/en-us/azure/firewall/tutorial-firewall-dnat) and checkout the [rdo-terraform-hub-dmz](https://github.com/hmcts/rdo-terraform-hub-dmz) repo

 To add a new DNAT rule, navigate to the file [path](https://github.com/hmcts/rdo-terraform-hub-dmz/blob/master/env_tfvars/hub-sbox-int.tfvars) and add the following snippet.
-The name of this should be same name of your lab and IP of your apache server (in the VM created in step 2).
+The name of this should be same name of your lab and IP of your apache server (in the virtual machine created in step 2).

 Use the next available index in your case, you can find this resource in [sbox-int-uksouth-fw](https://portal.azure.com/#@HMCTS.NET/resource/subscriptions/ea3a8c1e-af9d-4108-bc86-a7e2d267f49c/resourceGroups/hmcts-hub-sbox-int/providers/Microsoft.Network/azureFirewalls/sbox-int-uksouth-fw/rules)
 ```json